JigsawComm: Joint Semantic Feature Encoding and Transmission for Communication-Efficient Cooperative Perception

 To address these gaps, we propose \system, an end-to-end semantic-aware CP framework that learns to ``assemble the puzzle'' of multi-agent feature transmission.
-Our approach is based on the joint semantic feature encoding and transmission problem that we formulate.
-First, a regularized feature encoder is trained to extract features that are both semantically important and sparse.
-Second, a lightweight Feature Utility Estimator (FUE) head is introduced to predict the data utility of each agent's feature to the final perception result, producing compact meta utility maps that (i) approximate the marginal contribution of each agent's features in the BEV grid to the downstream task and (ii) expose cross-agent feature overlap.
-This entire framework is trained end-to-end, using a differentiable scheduler to jointly optimize the feature encoder and the FUE.
-During inference, agents exchange the meta utility maps and locally compute an explainable, deterministic transmission policy: select at most one agent with the highest utility per cell, and greedily admit cells until the communication budget is met.
+First, a regularized feature encoder extracts features that are both semantically important and sparse.
+Second, a lightweight Feature Utility Estimator (FUE) predicts each agent's per-cell contribution to the final perception result, producing compact \emph{meta utility maps} that approximate the marginal value of each feature and expose cross-agent overlap.
+The entire framework is trained end-to-end via a differentiable scheduler that jointly optimizes the encoder and FUE.
+At inference, agents exchange meta utility maps and locally compute an explainable, deterministic transmission policy: select at most one agent with the highest utility per cell, then greedily admit cells until the communication budget is met.
 We prove this policy is optimal under the learned utility proxy (Theorems~\ref{thm:singleton} and~\ref{thm:greedy-equal-cost}) and validate its alignment with task accuracy empirically.

-\system's transmission policy inherently eliminates cross-agent duplication by construction with its top-$1$ per-cell rule.
-This makes the system practical and scalable: because the final transmission is a sparse `jigsaw' assembled from the best cell-level features across the network, the total communication cost is bounded by the size of a single sparse feature map.
-This achieves an asymptotic transmission cost of $\mathcal{O}(1)$ with respect to the number of agents $N$, rather than the $\mathcal{O}(N)$ of naive broadcast.
-The scheduler requires only the exchanged meta utility maps and yields identical decisions across all agents, making it deployable even in the challenging decentralized mode of V2X.